roa-2022/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Zin

-- I can play the guitar.
+- I have two cats but I was allergic to cats.
-- I love camping.
+- I am certified sky-diving instructor.
-- I am afraid of birds.
+- I have touched a lion.

-## Buzz Aldrin
+## Matt

-- I can hula hoop.
+- I have two siblings
-- I love climbing trees.
+- I have a T-Rex tattoo on my left arm.
-- I am afraid of dentists.
+- My favourite Shrek film is Shrek 3